-At the time, the EBU did not give a specific explanation for the results format, but this page seems to imply that under the new voting system, ranks were considered more useful data than scores.
+At the time, the EBU did not give a specific explanation for the results format, but this page seems to imply that under the new voting system, the EBU considered ranks to be more useful data than scores.

-The EBU did, however, explain why voting splits from each country’s jury and televote would not be given.
+The EBU did, however, explain why voting rankings from each country’s jury and televote would not be given.
 It was to avoid revealing which countries had not met the minimum threshold for televoting.

 “To protect the fairness of the voting, the EBU does not release the split ranking of televoting and jury per country.
 Publishing these numbers would explicitly highlight if countries don’t meet the televoting threshold — the minimum number of televotes needed to become a statistically valid result — is and where thus only the jury voting was regarded valid.
 Explicitly highlighting these countries could lead to unwanted disproportionate influence on the televoting in these countries in future years to come.”